vijusudhi/cltr_web_app/README.md

 #### Do these search results (individually) satiate your comprehensive information need?

-To add a bit more persepctive, read through the **_Whys_**!
+To add a bit more perspective, read through the **_Whys_**!

 ## Why do I need a CLTR system?

 <img align="right" width="100" height="90" src="images/multilingual-icon-9.jpg">

 Cross-lingual Text retrieval (or, CLTR) system retrieves results from a collection of documents transcending the boundaries of language.
-We can seek aid of word embeddings like word2vec or fastText and the more recent transformer-based models like BERT to get embeddings in a common space.
+We can seek aid of word representations like word2vec or fastText and the more recent transformer-based models like BERT to get embeddings in a common space.
 Thinking beyond the language we speak is indeed the pre-requisite in this age of booming information and to facilitate this, our search systems (or, Internet in general) should not be *just as big as the language we speak*.

 Read more about the digital language divide [here](http://labs.theguardian.com/digital-language-divide/).